-Whether you prefer low and slow cooking or high-pressure cooking, you can get the best of both worlds in the Breville Fast Slow Pro Multi Cooker as cooking times range from two hours to 12 hours.
+Whether you prefer to cook low and slow or love high-pressure cooking, you can get the best of both worlds with the Breville Fast Slow Pro Multi Cooker, as cooking times range from two hours to 12 hours.
 Breville’s non-stick cooking pot makes cleaning simple, and it can just be popped into the dishwasher if you want a more thorough cleaning.
 Generally, the design, operation, and features of the Fast Slow Pro are well-appreciated, and you get it all for a moderate-to-low price.

 - 3-way safety system